cz295/cz295.github.io/_projects/mesh.md

 </div>
 </div>
 <div class="caption">
-Droplet formation from a faucet and the generation of satellite droplets. (interface in blue and the computational mesh in red)
+Constant remeshing to track the movement of a droplet (interface in blue).
 </div>